Gamer239/pb-data-modifier/README.md

   --column-names        List the names of the columns in the imported CSV and exit

+  -p P [P ...]
+Use an additional file to calculate a line item profit

+  -cog [COG]            Cost of Goods - Used for computing the line item profit only.
+The name  of the column should be set here.

+  -fee-percent [FEE_PERCENT]
+                        Fee Percent - Used for computing the line item profit only.
+The name of the column should be set here.

 ## Examples
 ### Simple Examples
 Providing a simple input file.